chrizzzzz/LEDDisplay74HC595/README.md

 Put the contents of this repository in a folter named LEDDisplay74HC595 in the Arduino IDE's libraries folter.
 See the example file reachable when opening a file in the Arduino IDE Open -> libraries -> LEDDisplay74HC595 -> LEDDisplay74HC595Example.

-The display uses three digital out pins on your Ardruino.
+The display uses three digital out pins on your Arduino.

-The refresh(number, decimalPlaces) method rounds to specified decimals places.
-E.g. refresh(1.234, 1) displays as 1.2.
+The refresh(number, decimalPlaces) method rounds to specified decimals places, e.g. refresh(1.234, 1) displays as 1.2.

 ### Example